FuLLeNN/Chess/README.md

 ## Description

 - This project is inspired in [Chess.com](https://www.chess.com/)
-- Developed in React.js and Firebase
+- Using React.js and Firebase
 - Still in development

 ## Features